 The trustees have examined the charity's requirements for reserves in light of the main risks to the organisation.
 The trustees will continue to review the financial affairs of the charity with the aim to increase income, cut costs and to improve the overall control of its operations.
 The trustees consider that the present level of funding will be adequate to support the continuation of the charity and for it to fulfil its obligations.
-The trustees have established a policy whereby the unrestricted funds not committed or invested in tangible fixed assets, 'free reserves', held by the charity should be between 3 to 6 months of core running costs.
+The trustees have established a policy whereby the unrestricted funds not committed or invested in tangible fixed assets, 'free reserves', held by the charity should be a minimum of 6 months of core running costs.
+Budgeted running costs for 2024, based on 2023 actual amounts, is £144,000 and therefore the target is at least £72,000 in unrestricted funds.
+At 31 December the actual free reserves were £78,000 which represents just over six months running costs.

 The Trustees have also set aside a reserve fund of £125,000 for the future new build.